 Career and college readiness: Both men agreed their districts need to do more to get students ready for life after high school.
 That means being ready to enroll in college or immediately enter the workforce.

 Ballard said he believes sticking with Common Core State Standards, approved by the state for reading and math, will ensure students are prepared for work or college.
 Those standards are intended to be more rigorous and require students to show a deeper knowledge of course material.

-“We need to make sure what we’re teaching every day has applications,” Lopez said.
+“We need to make sure every student is college and career ready,” Ballard said.

 Oklahoma has come under fire from teachers and parents who believe the state has not provided the resources teachers need to ensure students are prepared.

 Legislation has been submitted to the House to repeal common core standards.

 Lopez pointed out Oklahoma City also is pushing its career academies program to get students ready.